-Conservatives: The conservatives preferred the status quo.
+Conservatives: The conservatives preferred the status quo, i.e. things should remain as they were.
 However, their attitudes changed after the French Revolution.
-They were in favour of gradual change; with some preservation of old institutions.
+They were in favor of gradual change, with some preservation of old institutions.

 Many among the liberals and radicals were property owners and employers.
 They wanted the benefit of industrialization to reach the workforce.
 They believed that healthy and educated citizens would be more productive for the economy.
 Some liberals and radicals wanted revolutions which could end all kind of governments established in Europe in 1815.

 Workers in England and Germany began forming associations so that they could fight for better living and working conditions.
 They also set up funds to help members in times of distress.
 They demanded reduced working hours and the voting rights.
 These associations worked closely with the Social Democratic Party (SPD) in Germany and helped it in winning the parliamentary seats.
 Similarly, a Labour Party was formed in Britain and a Socialist Party was formed in France by 1905.
-However, till 1914, the socialists did not succeed in forming a government in Europe.
+But the socialists influence remained limited to winning a few parliamentary seats.
+Till 1914, the socialists did not succeed in forming a government in Europe.